 - Finally - dare to be different!
 Don't worry about taking risks with your article writing.
 If you think you have a crazy idea that you might be able to pull off, then go for it!
 We aren't expecting a load of writing clones!
 We have plenty of crankbait, spinnerbait, jig, plastic worm, and sponsorship articles.
 Originality is highly encouraged.

-When you're ready to submit your article, e-mail us!
+When you're ready to submit your article, email us at writers at bassresource.com.

-(Sorry, we cannot answer forum support questions from this email.)
+(Sorry, we cannot answer forum support questions from these emails.)

 Note that we do not sell links.
 Please do not ask.